 Adsense isn’t new to 2005 but this is the year in which I’ve really noticed it taking off.
 As well as making a few people rich and inspired the dreams of many more (some of the many aforementioned blog networks are undoubtedly influenced by, and banking on text ads for their survival), they’ve also become accepted elements of sites on the web.

 Web Design has crept into the forefront.
 Yes, design cliches such as those I’ve talked about above feature prominently and blogging templates are everywhere to be seen but it’s good to see that more and more individual designs are popping up.
 Design galleries at one point threatened to jockey with blog networks in being the most copied idea of 2005 but their growth can be seen as a positive element.

 Even if we were to step back just a year ago, the web design landscape was a lot barer than it is today.
-It's a sign of the times that where once talking about CSS, (x)html, semantics and web-standards were big topics, interesting posts on such topics are generally few and far between.
-Things aren't perfect yet4 but I see it as a good thing that such topics are no longer of paramount interest or importance.
+It’s a sign of the times that where once talking about CSS, (x)html, semantics and web-standards were big topics, interesting posts on such topics are generally few and far between.
+Things aren’t perfect yet

 Of movies, books and videogames